adrian-cucuet/project2-budgetly/README.md

 ### Budget Widget

- - The budget widget includes a section where the user can see live the Income, Expenses (total) and Balance amounts.
+ - The budget widget includes a section where the user can see live the Income, Expenses (total), and Balance amounts.
  - The Income Enter Section allows the user to input the income amount.
-Everytime a new amount is entered the income is automatically updated.
+Every time a new amount is entered the income is automatically updated.
  - The Expenses Enter Section allows the user to input the expenses name and amount.
-Everytime a new expense is entered, an entry is created in the Latest Expenses section.
+Every time a new expense is entered, an entry is created in the Latest Expenses section.
- - The Latest Expenses section conatains all the expenses submitted by the user and each item has two buttons: Edit and Delete.
-The Edit button sends the name and amount back to the Expenses Enter Section to be edited and re-submited.
+ - The Latest Expenses section contains all the expenses submitted by the user and each item has two buttons: Edit and Delete.
+The Edit button sends the name and amount back to the Expenses Enter Section to be edited and re-submitted.
 The Delete button will remove that specific item from the list.
-Both actions will recalculate the total expenses and balance amounts.
+It is expected that both actions will result in a recalculation of the total expenses as well as the balance.

 ![Budget Section Desktop](https://github.com/adrian-cucuet/project2-budgetly/blob/main/assets/images/budget-desktop.png)
 ![Budget Section Mobile](https://github.com/adrian-cucuet/project2-budgetly/blob/main/assets/images/budget-mobile.png)

 ### To Do Widget

- - The To Do section allows the user to create a list of tasks to follow throughout the day, week or month.
+ - The To Do section allows the user to create a list of tasks to follow throughout the day, week, or month.
 Every task has two buttons: one for Done and one for Delete.
-The Done button checkes the task and it gets cut from the list to allow the user to focus only on the remaining tasks.
-The Delete button will delete the task from the list.
+Once the Done button has been clicked, the task will be cut from the list so the user can focus only on the remaining tasks.
+The task will still be visible in the list but with a lower opacity and would be stroked.
+A task will be deleted from the list when it is deleted using the Delete button.

 ![ToDo Section Desktop](https://github.com/adrian-cucuet/project2-budgetly/blob/main/assets/images/todo-desktop.png)
 ![Todo Section Mobile](https://github.com/adrian-cucuet/project2-budgetly/blob/main/assets/images/todo-mobile.png)

 ### Info section

- - The Info section will explain the user how each widget is working.
+ - A description of how each widget works can be found in the Info section.

 ### Dark/Light Mode

- - The toggle for Dark/Light Mode is available on both desktop and mobile navigation bars.
-It allows the user to toggle between a dark or light theme.
+ - The toggle for Dark/Light Mode is available on desktop and mobile navigation bars.
+Depending on the user's preference, it can be turned dark or light.

 [Back to top &uarr;](#table-of-contents)